 1) dusty shoeprints on papers and card in Meredith's and Romanelli's room.

 2) bloody shoeprints on the floor and pillow in Meredith's room.
-On the pillow where male and female sized shoeprints.

 3) bloody shoeprints on the floor in the corridor and kitchen.